Definition and Epidemiology of Erythema Nodosum

-- Clinical history is a must and should include a detailed history about past diseases, medications, pets, hobbies, travel history and any familial cases.
+- Clinical history is a must and should include a detailed history of past diseases, medications, pets, hobbies, travel history, and any familial cases.

-- Blood investigations: Complete blood count, ASO titre and erythrocyte sedimentation rate.
+- Blood investigations: complete blood count, ASO titer and erythrocyte sedimentation rate

 - Specific serological tests may have to be done for bacterial, viral, fungal and protozoal infections prevalent in an area.

-- Skin biopsy: Histopathology of EN shows a septal panniculitis without vasculitis.
-An inflammation and edema of connective tissue septa is observed.
+- Skin biopsy: histopathology of EN shows septal panniculitis without vasculitis.
+Inflammation and edema of connective tissue septa are observed.
 The inflammatory cell infiltrates vary from neutrophils in early lesions of EN to lymphocytes and histiocytes in later stages.

 - Patients with Behcet’s disease may also present with EN-like lesions which are histopathologically different than the EN lesions.